srajma/xatra/README.md

 1. Calculates the geometric centroid of all river coordinates
 2. Finds the nearest point on any of the river's line segments to that centroid
 3. Places the label at that nearest point
-4. Rotates the label to match the local river direction at that segment
+4. Estimates the label length and finds points at that distance on either side along the river
+5. Calculates rotation angle between those distant points (for smooth angle on curvy rivers)
-5. Translates the label 8px perpendicular to the river for better visibility
+6. Translates the label 16px perpendicular to the river for better visibility

 This approach works robustly for any river geometry structure, placing the label at a geometrically central location on the actual river course.